-In just his first four NFL games, Cooper has already begun rewriting the NFL record books, especially when it comes to hot starts by rookie wideouts.
-Here is where Cooper's yardage output ranks among NFL rookies through their first four NFL games:
+In his first five NFL games, Cooper has already begun rewriting the NFL record books, especially when it comes to hot starts by rookie wideouts.
+Here is where Cooper's yardage output ranks among NFL rookies through their first five NFL games since the 1970 AFL-NFL merger:

 MOST REC.
-YARDS BY ROOKIE (THROUGH FIRST 4 GAMES)
+YARDS BY ROOKIE THROUGH FIRST 5 GAMES (SINCE 1970)